apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 ```

 The above property enables custom WAL edits to be written, ensuring proper writing/replay of the index updates.
 This codec supports the usual host of WALEdit options, most notably WALEdit compression.

+#### For Phoenix 4.8 - 4.11

+The following configuration changes are also required to the server-side hbase-site.xml on the master and regions server nodes:

 ```
 <property>